-- (a) The Employer shall not contract out work regularly performed by members of the bargaining unit where it would result in the reduction of hours, or layoff or delay of recall of a member of the bargaining unit. - (b) Notwithstanding 2.03(a), the Employer may contract out work in a manner consistent with current and past practices or where the nature and/or duration of the work makes it impracticable to hire regular employee(s) to do the required work.
+- (a) The Employer shall not contract out work regularly performed by members of the bargaining unit. - (b) Notwithstanding 2.03(a), the Employer may contract out work in a manner consistent with current and past practices or where the nature and/or duration of the work makes it impracticable to hire regular employee(s) to do the required work.